oneeka510-cmd/Document_Analysis_API_VLM/README.md

 I built this to solve exactly that.
 Point it at the uploaded document and describe what values it should contain, and you get back a consistent, structured verdict - true or false, plus exactly what didn't match - instead of manually re-verifying record by record.

-One place this holds up well: bunker delivery records, where an invoice is uploaded alongside entered values like fuel viscosity and BDN quantity across thousands of rows.
-A mismatch here isn't cosmetic - it can mean thousands of dollars in cost, and catching it after the fact means manually checking every document against every entered value.
-Wire this API into the document preview instead, and each row gets a clear pass or fail without the manual sweep.
+One place this holds up well: invoice verification, where an invoice is uploaded alongside entered values like vendor name, invoice amount, quantity, and date across thousands of records.
+A mismatch here isn't cosmetic - it can lead to incorrect payments, accounting errors, or financial loss.
+Catching these discrepancies after the fact means manually checking every invoice against its entered values.
+Wire this API into the document workflow instead, and each record gets a clear pass or fail without the manual sweep.

 Try it with your own documents and conditions using the example prompts below, or see the demo frontend for a live walkthrough.
 This service sends the document directly to a VLM, which understands structure the way a human reviewer would, and returns a strict `true`/`false` verdict for the given conditions - along with the specific reasons behind any failure.